rajattewatia/superstore-profitability-analysis/README.md

 of discount abuse on specific product lines.

 ### Finding 3 - Hidden high-value segment
-Home Office places the fewest orders but generates the highest profit per order ($33.8).
-Consumer dominates volume but is the least efficient segment per transaction.
+Home Office places the fewest orders (1,783) but generates the highest profit per order ($33.8), compared to Consumer at $25.8 - making it the most efficient segment per transaction.

 ### Finding 4 - Revenue-profit gap
 Sales grew consistently 2014–2017 but profit did not grow